-This final, 4-week module of Curriculum Next's year one pulls together strands of the biomedical, social, and clinical sciences previously learned in other body systems.
+This final, 4-week module of Year1 pulls together strands of the biomedical, social, and clinical sciences previously learned in other body systems.
 While there is an emphasis on structure, function, and cellular mechanisms in the endocrine and reproductive systems, the curriculum also integrates related clinical, cultural, and behavioral aspects associated with various physiological processes.
 Health and its promotion, including public health and prevention of disease, are key aspects of clinical medicine.
 The faculty also address how cultural differences affect people's views of sex, birth control, pregnancy, infant care and feeding, and even what to eat and how to behave for the best health outcomes.

-Our plan is to prepare students to approach the Endocrine and Reproductive systems through integrated learning modalities consisting of reading tasks, lectures, practice questions, discussion forums, and live reviews.
-Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system before each lecture or small group activity to facilitate students' advanced preparation for the sessions.
+Our plan is to prepare students to approach the Endocrine and Reproductive systems through integrated learning modalities that include reading tasks, lectures, active learning sessions, and live reviews.
+Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system before each lecture or active learning session to facilitate students' advanced preparation.
 By the end of the four weeks, students will be able to apply their medical knowledge to integrate the Endocrine and Reproductive systems with the other systems already covered in the first year of the preclinical curriculum.